skip to Main Content

 Program Structure

-The program will be delivered 3 Days in-person at Li Ka Shing Knowledge Institute from 9:00 AM to 4:00 PM, breakfast and lunch provided.
+The three-day program will take place in-person at the Li Ka Shing Knowledge Institute from 9:00 AM to 4:00 PM, with breakfast and lunch provided.

 Program Team